 Master of Science in Clinical Counseling

 The Master of Science in Clinical Counseling program is a professional development program designed to prepare graduates with knowledge and skills necessary to apply for licensure in Missouri as a Licensed Professional Counselor (LPC).

 Graduates of this program will be employable in clinical counseling arenas such as correctional centers, mental health centers, and psychiatric institutions, or be prepared to work in private practice.
 The program is 48 credit hours in length and may be completed in less than three calendar years through a full-time course of study.
 Students may also opt for part-time study.
-This program is offered on the Park Hills and Sedalia campuses.
+This program is offered on the Park Hills and Sedalia locations.
 Courses are typically taught in a traditional setting, one to two evenings per week.

 Theresa L. Keown, NCC, LPC